-Engine/Transmission Oil and Filter
+Engine Oil and Screen

-Change the engine oil and oil filter at the scheduled intervals.
+Change the engine oil and clean the oil screen at the scheduled intervals.
 The engine should always be warm when the oil is changed so the oil will drain easily and completely.

 1. Park the ATV on level ground.
-2. Loosen the oil level stick.
+2. Loosen the oil fill plug.
 Be careful not to allow contaminants to enter the opening.

-3. Remove the drain plug from the bottom of the engine and drain the oil into a drain pan.
+3. Remove the screen/filter cap from the bottom of the crankcase.
+Drain the oil into a drain pan.